particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 ### Troubleshooting
 **My channel shows that the room is in use, but doesn't show that it's available (or the reverse).**
 * This setup is designed to only show the room as available if no motion has been detected for 30 seconds.
 Try putting a blanket over the sensor to completely block all motion.
-* When you created the Particle webhook, did you spell the event name properly, such that it matches the code?
+* Check your Particle webhook and make sure the event name matches the event name in the code.

 **No motion is being detected (the D7 LED isn't turning on at all).**
 * Check your wiring -- with the sensor on the upper right corner of the breadboard, the pin order from left to right is `GND, OUT, +5V`, where `OUT` is the sensor output that is read by pin `D0` on the Photon.
+* These sensors sometimes seem to take a minute or two to start working properly, so wait and try again.

 If you have issues that can't be solved here, post on our [community forums](https://community.particle.io/c/troubleshooting).